bob-fornal/work-notes/Cloud/AWS/CSAA/S3--Simple-Storage-Service.md

 It is a best practice to version the buckets.

 * Protection against unintended deletion (ability to restore a version).
-* Easy roll back to previous version.
+* Easy roll back to the previous version.

 **Note**:

-* Any file that is not versioned prior to enabling versioning will have a version: "null."
+* Any file that is not versioned before enabling versioning will have a version: "null."
 * Suspending versioning does not delete the previous versions.

 ## S3 Encryption for Objects